 It will be helpful to use the symbol of a clock in a specific

 Some of the obvious words are in the year of, at the feast of, or during the reign of.
 Place your symbol in the margin to find them quickly or over the word/phrase.

 Save this on Pinterest to read later!

 Contrasts and Comparisons

-Contrasts, such as, light/darkness, or children of God/children of the devil, are often used to emphasize a truth and its use makes it easier to remember what that truth is.
+Contrasts, such as, light/darkness, or good/evil, are often used to emphasize truth and its use makes it easier to remember what that truth is.

 Comparisons are noted by words such as like, as, as it were.
 Mark the comparisons distinctly so you recognize it as a comparison versus a keyword.